vine77/nebula-workflow-examples/deploy-nodejs-app-to-k8s/README.md

 ```
 Kubernetes cluster is specified in the Step using the `name`, `url`, `cadata`, and `token`.

-*NOTE: For simplification, mongodb credentials have been hardcoded into Workflow file for illustration.
+*NOTE: For simplification, mongodb credentials have been hardcoded into workflow file for illustration.
 You shouldn't do this for real.*

-### Step 3 kubectl deploy nodejs app
+### Step 3 kubectl deploy Node.js app
-In this step, we deploy the nodejs app to the cluster using the kubectl Nebula step.
+In this step, we deploy the Node.js app to the cluster using the kubectl Nebula step.
 The step is configured as follows:
 ```
 - name: deploy-nebula-demo
   image: projectnebula/kubectl:bf8ecb9